Biographies Characteristics Analysis

 If there are lips on the map,

-Capes: Svyatoi Nos - on the Kola Peninsula, Kanin Nos - on the Kanin Peninsula, Beluga Nos - on half of Yamal; The rivers with the name Us and Usa are tributaries of the Yenisei, Pechora and Tom.
+Capes: Holy Nose - on Kola Peninsula, Kanin Nos - in the Kanin village, Beluzhsky Nos - in the half of Yamal; Rivers named Us and Usa are tributaries of the Yenisei, Pechora and Tom.

-2. Near Pechora, near the river where reindeer herders live
+2. Near Pechora, by the river where the reindeer herders live

-The city is located - the center of the national district.
-Its name is translated as Red City.
+Located in the city center national district.
+Its name translates as Red City.
 Name it.

 Answer : Naryan - Mar

-3. What large Siberian region, on the territory of which geologists have recently made outstanding discoveries, is spoken about in the poems of the poet I. Molchanov?
-What minerals are rich in this area?
+3. About what large Siberian region, on the territory of which geologists have recently made outstanding discoveries, as they say in the poems of the poet I. Molchanov?
+What minerals is this area rich in?

-I saw how the grain was being transported by cars,
+I saw how grain was being transported by cars,

 In the granaries of distant Ishim,

-I saw how the taiga was drowning in a haze,
+I saw how the taiga was drowning in haze,

 I saw the work and courage of people.